 - More comfort: A large labia can make many daily activities uncomfortable.
 The problem can make simple things such as riding a bike a painful experience.

-- More confidence: It’s harder to feel confident when there’s a physical part of yourself that makes you feel bad.
+- More confidence: It’s harder to feel confident when there’s a physical discomfort that makes you feel bad.
 It’s even more challenging when that area is in an intimate body area.
 After the procedure, many women feel more confident and have an enhanced self-image.

 - More pleasure: A large labia can make intercourse uncomfortable.
 This problem can make many women avoid being intimate with their partners.